isomerpages/ogp-sync/pages/Sync for users.md

 ### **2. Log in via SingPass mobile**

-Use the SingPass Mobile App to log in
+Use the SingPass Mobile App to log in.
+Tap on the SingPass QR code.

 **Sync can only be accessed through the SingPass mobile app.**
 * SingPass password login is not allowed